 After this drama unfolded and passed, Tim, Vince and the Evolution team continued work on the show and finished the pilot episode in March 2002 and soon after they shopped the pilot episode around to the networks with Channel Ten being the most interested network.

 After some deliberation, Evolution was passed over in favor of bringing the Idol juggernaut to Australia and that is how Australian Idol came onto Australian television screens from 2003 due to Channel Ten having a working relationship with Fremantle Media whilst Tim and Vince, two 30-somethings would have been seen as a greater risk than choosing the safer option in Fremantle Media, a group Channel Ten knew very well.

-After the decision to pass on Evolution in favour of Australian Idol, Evolution slowly sank into oblivion, so much so that in some people including this writer who remembered hearing about the show thought that ‘Evolution’ was just a figment of their imagination, this changed when fans made the discovery of a mention of Evolution in Tim and Vince’s biographies on the YTT Documentary DVD and years later a show reel of the pilot episode emerged online and soon people remembered a show that was coming but never made it into being a series.
+After the decision was made to pass on Evolution, the show slowly sank into oblivion, so much so that some who remembered hearing about the show thought that ‘Evolution’ was just a figment of their imagination, this perception changed when YTT fans made the discovery of a mention of Evolution in Tim and Vince’s biographies on the YTT Documentary DVD and years later a show reel of the pilot episode emerged online and soon people remembered the show that was coming but never made it into being a series.

 Evolution not making it onto TV screens around Australia is not to say Tim and Vince failed as their efforts helped shape the current Australian music scene for two sisters appeared in the talent segment and their names were Jessica and Lisa Origliasso and they in just a few short years were known to the entire country and the world as ‘The Veronicas’.